-You can obtain a permit for a maximum period of 1 year.
+You can get a permit for a maximum of 1 year.
 Applications require an inspection and are usually processed within 5-7 working days.

 All fires in the open must be extinguished by nightfall, or as specified on the permit.

-At high-risk times the Council may change the restricted status to a prohibited season, banning outdoor fires completely.
+At high-risk times we may change the restricted status to a prohibited season, banning outdoor fires completely.

 Fire permit not required

-Gas-fuelled barbecues and charcoal barbecues started with a liquid accelerant and fuelled by charcoal briquettes only, can be used anywhere at any time, no permit required.
+- Gas-fuelled barbecues and charcoal barbecues started with a liquid accelerant and fuelled by charcoal briquettes only, can be used anywhere at any time